honix/Lire/README.md

 ## Status
 VLE in early development phase.

-(now i implementing lisp to lisp connection through swank for distant evaluation. this time is crashy and buggy. please dont be afraid)
+(now i implementing lisp to lisp connection through swank for distant evaluation. this time is crashy and buggy. please dont be afraid and load from stable branch)

 ## In short
 VLE is a lisp expressions visual editor.
 It works in link with Common Lisp (SBCL implementation).